EOEPCA/deployment-guide/docs/building-blocks/resource-health.md

 # Resource Health Deployment Guide

-The **Resource Health** Building Block (BB) offers a generalized capability that allows users to specify and schedule health checks relating to their resources of interest, visualize the outcomes, and receive notifications according to the outcomes.
-This guide provides step-by-step instructions to deploy the Resource Health BB in your Kubernetes cluster using the simplified Helm approach.
+The **Resource Health** BB provides a flexible framework that allows platform users and operators to monitor the health and status of resources offered through the platform.
+This includes core platform services, as well as resources (datasets, workflows, etc.) offered through those platform services.

 ---